bjlkeng/bjlkeng.github.io/source/posts/maximum-entropy-distributions.rst

     I(p) := \log(1/p) = -\log(p) \tag{1}

 The base of the logarithm isn't too important since it will just adjust the value by a constant.
-A usually choice is base 2 which we'll usually call a "bit", or base :math:`e`, which we'll call a "nat".
+A usual choice is base 2 which we'll usually call a "bit", or base :math:`e`, which we'll call a "nat".

 .. admonition:: Properties of Information

-    The definition of information came about based on certain definitions of how we expect information to behave:
+    The definition of information came about based on certain reasonable properties we ideally have:

     1. :math:`I(p_i)` is anti-monotonic - information increases when the probability of an event decreases, and vice versa.
 If something almost always happens (e.g. the